 The American Sports Network is just about to start Year Two and has added additional rights to the Atlantic 10, Horizon League, Ivy League, Ohio Valley Conference and Western Athletic Conference.
 The collegiate events that ASN has broadcasted as a result of these agreements include football, men’s & women’s basketball, men’s ice hockey, men’s & women’s soccer, baseball, softball, women’s volleyball and men’s & women’s lacrosse.

-In January, ASN acquired regional rights to Real Sale Lake of Major League Soccer, an expansion in to the regional rights of a professional team for the first time.
+In January, ASN acquired regional rights to Real Salt Lake of Major League Soccer, an expansion in to the regional rights of a professional team for the first time.
 ASN will air non-national regular season matches for Real Salt Lake and will cover the cost of the productions as well.
-Sinclair was able to leverage their expansive syndication to broadcast the Real Salt Lake games to a larger audience than that Sale Lake TV market, which currently has less than a million homes.
+Sinclair was able to leverage their expansive syndication to broadcast the Real Salt Lake games to a larger audience than that Salt Lake TV market, which currently has less than a million homes.
 Instead ASN made the Real Salt Lake games available to more than 5 million homes in cities in fives states: Las Vegas, Boise, Reno, Albuquerque, Phoenix and Tucson.
 This gave Real Salt Lake the fourth largest distribution for their games on a regional level, trailing only New York City FC, New York Red Bulls and Los Angeles Galaxy.

 In May, ASN reached an agreement with Minor League Baseball (MiLB) to televise a weekly game.
 This agreement will showcase 25 teams, 11 leagues and 20 Major League Baseball affiliates for a total of 15 games.
 Last year, MiLB struck a deal with CBS Sports Network (CBSSN) that saw the network broadcast 15 games over the course of the season, this year their deal is for only 10 games.